ShashaankV/multiscalebrainvar/README.md

 ## Prerequisites

-Computer code uses Julia v 0.6.0 for simulations; the branch 'julia1' includes code adapted to Julia v 1.1.
+Computer code requires installation of Julia v 0.6.0 or Julia v 1.1 for simulations; the branch 'julia1' includes code adapted to Julia v 1.1.
 Requires "Distributions" package.
+Installation time should be minutes for basic Julia and necessary packages.

 ## Data